-The Company accounts for comprehensive loss in accordance with ASC No. 220, "Comprehensive Income".
+The Company accounts for comprehensive income in accordance with ASC No. 220, "Comprehensive Income".
 Comprehensive income generally represents all changes in shareholders' equity during the period except those resulting from investments by, or distributions to, shareholders.
-The Company determined that its items of comprehensive loss relate to foreign currency translation adjustments.

 u.
 Recent accounting pronouncements: